 - Prevent employee injuries and illness by implementing effective programs and practices.

-- Minimize environmental impacts by reducing waste generation, minimizing water consumption and reducing GHG emissions.
+- Minimize environmental impacts by setting sustainability goals to reduce waste generation, minimize water consumption and reduce greenhouse gas emissions.

 - Provide EHS training and awareness campaigns.